scala/docs.scala-lang/_style/method-invocation.md

     // fairly common
     a max b

-Symbolic methods which take more than one parameter (they do exist!) may still be invoked using infix notation, delimited by spaces:
+Symbolic methods which take more than one parameter are discouraged.
+When they exist, they may still be invoked using infix notation, delimited by spaces:

     foo ** (bar, baz)

 Such methods are fairly rare, however, and should normally be avoided during API design.
-For example, the use of the `/:` and `:\` methods should be avoided in preference to their better-known names, `foldLeft` and `foldRight`.
+For example, the use of the (now deprecated) `/:` and `:\` methods should be avoided in preference to their better-known names, `foldLeft` and `foldRight`.

 ### Higher-Order Functions

-As noted, methods which take functions as parameters (such as `map` or `foreach`) should be invoked using infix notation.
-It is also *possible* to invoke such methods in the following way:
+Invoking higher-order functions may use parens or braces, but in either case, use dot notation and omit any space after the method name:

+    names.map(_.toUpperCase)

+These are not recommended:

-    // wrong!
+    // wrong! missing dot
-    names.map { _.toUpperCase }

-This style is *not* the accepted standard!
-The reason to avoid this style is for situations where more than one invocation must be chained together:
+    names map (_.toUpperCase)

-    // wrong!
+    // wrong! extra space
-    names.map { _.toUpperCase }.filter { _.length > 5 }

-    // right!
-    names map { _.toUpperCase } filter { _.length > 5 }

-Both of these work, but the former can easily lead to confusion.
-The sub-expression `{ _.toUpperCase }.filter` when taken in isolation looks like we are invoking the `filter` method on a function value.
-However, we are actually invoking `filter` on the result of the `map` method, which takes the function value as a parameter.
+    names.map (_.toUpperCase)

+Experience has shown that these styles make code harder to read, especially when multiple such method calls are chained.